jonniebigodes/gatsby-starter-square/README.md

 As this starter matures it will probably offer more possibilities and options based on the Square payments options.
 Be on the lookout.

+If you want to get a sneak peak of how the starter looks like, take a look [here](https://example-site-for-square-starter.netlify.com/) for the deployed version and the code used for it in [here](https://github.com/jonniebigodes/example-site-for-square-starter)

 ## Quick start

 1.  **Create a Gatsby site.**